Topics covered in this article:

 Creating a Session using the Supplied Templates

 The supplied Pro Tools templates are the fastest way to get a session started and set up to create Dolby Atmos content.
-As discussed in Module 2, Dolby Renderer Installer Components, the Renderer comes with four templates that are installed and accessible when creating a session.
+As discussed in Module 2, the Renderer comes with four templates that are installed and accessible when creating a session.
 These are found in the Template Group: Dolby Atmos Production Suite, accessed via the new session Dashboard (Command+N), when the Create from Template box is checked.
-The Dolby Audio Bridge templates can also be used when HDX is to be used as the Playback Engine in conjunction with the external Dolby Atmos Renderer, as the setup is the same, other than the output device selected.
+The Dolby Audio Bridge templates can also be used when HDX is used as the Playback Engine in conjunction with an external Dolby Atmos Renderer, as the setup is the same, other than the output device selected.

-When using the Dolby Audio Bridge templates, the corresponding mono or stereo I/O file (.pio) need to be imported in the I/O Setup to ensure the bussing and output mapping is set correctly.
+When using the Dolby Audio Bridge templates, the corresponding mono or stereo I/O file (.pio) needs to be used to ensure the bussing and output mapping is set correctly.

 Using the Renderer Send/Return Plug-in Templates

 The Renderer Send/Return plug-in workflow is the original way that Pro Tools interfaced with the Dolby Atmos Renderer on the same workstation.
 This workflow has since been supplanted by the use of the Dolby Audio Bridge.
-However, the Send/Return plug-in workflow is still used by some as it allows for recording Re-renders.
 The Dolby Audio Bridge is not bi-directional, whereas the Renderer Send/Return plugin workflow allows bi-directional audio to/from the Renderer and allows for use of HDX DSP for plug-in processing.
 To use the Renderer Send/Return plug-ins, the driver in the Renderer Preferences must be set to Send/Return plug-ins.

 The first set of aux input tracks is used with the Renderer Send plug-in to route audio to the Renderer.